 Congratulations to Kamal Subedi, a Teaching Assistant in the Physics and Astronomy Department and former ESOL student.
 Kamal was selected as one of three recipients of the 2013-14 Outstanding Graduate Student Teaching Assistant Award.
 Since BGSU has over 700 teaching assistants, this is a wonderful honor.

-Jason Wells-Jensen is developing three languages for a series of fantasy novels by Arianne 'Tex' Thompson.
+Jason Wells-Jensen developed 3 languages for a series of fantasy novels by Arianne 'Tex' Thompson.
 The first book, One Night in Sixes, was published in July 2014.